Tea tree oil for acne is a great natural treatment… This essential oil does work really well for acne-prone skin.

-This fact combined with its antiseptic properties means it is a really effective treatment for acne and reducing pimples:
+This along with its antiseptic properties makes it a really effective treatment for acne and pimples:

 1. Use 100% Pure Tea Tree Oil

-- Always use 100% pure tea tree oil* – it might cost a little more but won’t have any preservatives added that might react with your skin.
-It is also a lot more potent so the results will be better!
+- Always use 100% pure tea tree oil that is easily bought over-the-counter.
+100% pure oil is a lot more potent so the results are better.

 2. Use it neat

-- If you apply it neat on a pimple as soon as you feel it forming you can prevent it from ever reaching the surface (remember to be careful of the surrounded skin, remove with a mild cleanser and water if needed)
+- If you apply it neat on a pimple as soon as you feel one forming you can prevent it from ever reaching the surface.
+Just remember to be careful of the surrounding skin and remove with mild cleanser and water if needed

 3. Mix it with Vaseline

-- If it is too much on its own mix a drop with some Vaseline before applying to a pimple – this also improves it’s staying power so may be more effective
+- If it is too much on its own add one or two drops of tea tree oil to Vaseline before applying to a pimple.
+This also improves its staying power so may be more effective

 4. Add it to your moisturizer

-- To keep your face fresh and clean – and to prevent acne breakouts – mix a drop or 2 into your usual moisturizer and apply twice a day consistently
+- To keep your face fresh, clean and to treat acne breakouts, add a drop or two into your usual moisturizer and apply twice a day

-- This is more effective than buying any specific tea tree moisturizer – you can be sure you are using 100% pure… you can control the dose… and you can still use the moisturizer by itself if your skin starts to get a bit sensitive (if this happens, reduce the use of tea tree to every 2nd day)
+- This is more effective than buying any specific tea tree moisturizer because you can be sure you are using 100% pure tree oil, you control the dose, and you can still use the moisturizer by itself if your skin is sensitive

 5. Make your own toner

-- Use it as a toner after cleansing – mix 2 or 3 drops with water and apply to your face from a spritz bottle or cotton pads
+- Use tea tree oil as a DIY toner after cleansing: put a drop or 2 into purified water and apply to your face from a spritz bottle or with cotton pads

 6. A clear skin massage oil

-- For a cleansing massage mix a couple of drops with a carrier oil such as almond and gently smooth over your face with massage techniques – do this every night for a several days and your skin should clear up nicely
+- For a cleansing massage mix a couple of drops with a carrier oil such as almond and gently smooth over your face.
+Do this every night for a several days and your skin should clear up nicely

 Check it out: